Robotic-Decision-Making-Lab/alpha/README.md

 ## Installation

-The Alpha 5 driver requires at least ROS2 Humble and can be installed natively or using Docker on Linux.
+The Alpha 5 driver requires at least ROS 2 Humble and can be installed natively or using Docker on Linux.

 ## Quick start